dentarg/auth0-blog/_posts/2017-04-08-ngconf2017-summary-day3.markdown

 ---

-## Building EmotiNg

-Emoji as a Service - EmotiNg.me: realtime voting app
+## Angular with NativeScript and Firebase

+Jen Looper, Tara Manicsic, and TJ Vanoll talked about building a realtime voting app providing "Emoji as a Service" called [EmotiNg](https://emoting.me/).

 > _"Building realtime apps is now easy."_

-realtime response behavior is becoming an expectation of users.
+Realtime response behavior is becoming an expectation of users.
 For example, Dropbox and Slack have realtime syncing across mobile (native) and web apps.
 Traditionally, building realtime apps has been really hard.
-Buildling realtime apps is now easy (ie., with Angular, NativeScript, Firebase).
+This is now much easier, ie. with Angular, [NativeScript](https://www.nativescript.org/), [Firebase](https://firebase.google.com/).
 EmotiNg is both a web and native app.

 EmotiNg uses NativeScript.
 With native, the sky's the limit, allowing you to build cross-platform with ease.
 The magic in the background is observables with the Firebase plugin so that data is watched in realtime.
 There are many community-sourced plugins that make the native experience smoother.

-Why web?
+### Why web?

 We have the ability and technology to sync in realtime between a native app and a web app.
 AngularFire 2 from Firebase can be implemented in Angular and provides realtime binding.
 Kendo UI was then used to implement chart visualizations.
+Check out the [full presentation and EmotiNg demo here](https://www.youtube.com/watch?v=j2S5OrMUj9g).

 ---

 ## Language Service

-Language service can be installed as an extension in common IDEs.
+The Angular Language Service can be installed as an extension in common IDEs.
 Autocompletion and code help is provided as you would expect in any language intelligence.
-TypeScript version 2.3 has a language service plugin.
+TypeScript version 2.3 has a Language Service plugin.

 ### How does the language service work?

-The editor starts a separate process to do an RPC and any changes you make to the file are sent across to the RPC.
+The editor starts a separate process to do a remote procedure call (RPC) and any changes you make to the file are sent across to the RPC.
 Any resulting completion or diagnostic messages come back across the RPC.
 The problem right now is that there is also a separate process doing the same thing for TypeScript, maintaining almost all of the same information.
-With 2.3, Angular language service will run as a plugin for TypeScript and only one process will be run.
+With 2.3, Angular Language Service will run as a plugin for TypeScript and only one process will be run.

-Language service completion workflow takes the HTML AST and the template AST and assesses the meaning of each element and associated components.
+Language Service completion workflow takes the HTML AST (Abstract Syntax Tree) and the template AST and assesses the meaning of each element and associated components.
 It can then assess where the cursor is located within the template AST.
-From this, it asks, what can be a child of this and offers a completion list of options.
+From this, it asks what can be a child of this and offers a completion list of options.
 If the cursor is in an interpolation expression, the template parser has to get involved.
 The expression AST is generated by the compiler and the language service inserts what's missing and then determines what could potentially be there.
-TypeScript language service then gets involved to determine the list of possible members to autocomplete.
+TypeScript Language Service then gets involved to determine the list of possible members to autocomplete.

 Rolling your own editor integration was also briefly discussed.
-The language service host interface would need to be implemented to create an extension for your editor of choice.
-If you already have an integration for TypeScript, you can use a TypeScript host and therein create an Angular language service host.
+The Language Service host interface would need to be implemented to create an extension for your editor of choice.
+If you already have an integration for TypeScript, you can use a TypeScript host and therein create an Angular Language Service host.

-In the future, the language service wants to:
+In the future, the Language Service wants to:

-* unify architecture with TypeScript
+* Unify architecture with TypeScript
-* find all references
+* Be able to find all references
-* refactor/rename
+* Refactor/rename
-* quick fixes
+* Implement quick fixes
-* improved diagnostics
+* Provide improved diagnostics
-* add support in more editors
+* Add support in more editors

 ---

 ## Form Validation

 For every form element in the DOM, there's a corresponding form control object.
-Validators are just functions that take a form control instance to return validation errors or null.
+Validators are just functions that take a form control instance to return validation errors or `null`.
 Angular allows you to build your own custom validators.
 When composing multiple validators, it's helpful to return error maps rather than a simple boolean.

 In some cases, you have server validation.
 Async validators can handle this and are simply functions that return an observable from a request.
 Observables need to be completed (`http.get` does this for you).